prevwong/craft.js/packages/docs/docs/api/useEditor.md

     ["connectors", "Object", [
-      ["select", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when clicked will in turn click the specified Node's user component"], ["hover", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when hovered will in turn hover the specified Node's user component"], ["drag", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when dragged will move the specified Node's user component"]
+      ["select", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when clicked will in turn click the specified Node's user component"], ["hover", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when hovered will in turn hover the specified Node's user component"], ["drag", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when dragged will move the specified Node's user component.
+Only applicable if the component is rendered as an immediate child of a <Canvas /> component."]
     ]],
     ["actions", "Object", [
       ["add", "(nodes: Node | Node[], parentId?: String) => void", "Add Node(s) to the given parent node ID.
-By default the parentId is the ROOT_ID"], ["delete", "(nodeID: String) => void", "Delete the specified Node"], ["move", "(nodeId: String, targetParentId: String, index: number) => void", "Move Node to the specified parent Node at the given index.
-Subject to the conditions in query.canDropInParent()"], ["setProp", "(nodeId: String, props: Object) => void", "Manipulate the props of the given Node"], ["setHidden", "(nodeId: String, bool: boolean) => void", "When set to true, the user component of the specified Node will be hidden"], ["setCustom", "(nodeId: String, custom: (custom: Object) => void", "Update the given Node's custom properties"], ["setOptions", "(options: Object) => void", "Update the editor's options.
+By default the parentId is the ROOT_ID"], ["delete", "(nodeID: String) => void", "Delete the specified Node"], ["move", "(nodeId: String, targetParentId: String, index: number) => void", "Move a Node to the specified parent Node at the given index.
+Subject to the conditions in query.canDropInParent()"], ["setProp", "(nodeId: String, props: Object) => void", "Manipulate the props of the given Node"], ["setHidden", "(nodeId: String, bool: boolean) => void", "When set to true, the user component of the specified Node will be hidden, but not removed"], ["setCustom", "(nodeId: String, custom: (custom: Object) => void", "Update the given Node's custom properties"], ["setOptions", "(options: Object) => void", "Update the editor's options.
 The options object passed is the same as the  `<Editor />` props."]
     ]],